brotherdetjr/temporta/README.md

 - 7:00 - You reach the portal.
 Jump into it.
 - 4:00 - You walk out of the portal at B. Both items are with you and have not expired yet.

+¹ You can set the outbound portal later on your way to A, or even later when you bring the item X to B.
+[¹]:#-note-outbound-portals
 </details>